Oceania Broadcasting Network

-Oceania Broadcasting Network (also known as OBN, or by its call letters A3M-TV 7) Began operating in 1991.
+Oceania Broadcasting Network (also known as OBN, or by its call letters A3M-TV 7) began operating in 1991 by Hawaiian fundamentalist Christians.
+Historically, it was known for its excess of religious and news programming.
+With the closure of ASTL-TV3 in 1996, it became the country's only television station until the opening of Television Tonga in 2000.

+During the 1990s, OBN was presided by Christopher J. Racine, who in 1995 was involved in obtaining an FM license for American Samoa.

 Opening

 OBN was officially opened by King Taufa'ahau Tupou IV on September 29, 1991.
 It was the second TV station broadcasting in NTSC to operate in the Kingdom, initially running in direct competition against rival Tongan TV channel ASTL-TV3, before the latter ceased operations in 1993.

 Building

 The building station was licensed to was supposedly leased by a unit of the Church of Jesus Christ of Latter-day Saints.
 After their property lease was cut short by the King, the Mormons were forced to relocate to Liahona.
 The building was then leased to a Chinese entrepreneur, who set up the Tong-Hua Chinese Restaurant.
 Tong-Hua inhabited the building for almost ten years, until they were also forced to relocate when the king granted a lifetime lease to TV 7.
 The original TV tower was attached to the part of the building where the spire once stood.